purposeinplay/go-starter/README.md

 make image
 ```

-now run the image with
+now run the image with (make sure you've run the migrations first)
 ```shell
 docker run -it go-starter
 ```